 - Difficulty functioning as usual during the day

-The first treatment approach to insomnia is usually finding out whether there are any underlying causes of the problem such as a medical condition.
-The condition can then be treated to help alleviate the insomnia symptoms without further medical intervention being required.
-Other approaches doctors may take are described below.
+The first treatment approach to insomnia is usually finding out whether there are any underlying causes of the condition.
+In the event that an underlying medical condition is responsible for the insomnia symptoms, the condition can then be treated to help alleviate the sleep-related symptoms without requiring further medical interventions.
+Other approaches that healthcare professionals may take are described below.

 Good sleep hygiene

-A doctor will advise on the measures people can take at home to help improve their chances of a good night’s sleep.
-This is known of as “sleep hygiene” and doctors generally suggest trying this approach for at least three or four weeks to see if this improves symptoms.
-Sleep hygiene involves the following:
+A doctor will advise patients on the measures they can take at home to help improve their chances of a good night’s sleep.
+This is known as “sleep hygiene,” and healthcare providers will generally suggest trying this approach for at least three or four weeks and subsequently follow up with their patients to determine whether their insomnia symptoms have improved.

-- Setting fixed times for going to bed and waking up.
-This will help to establish a regular sleeping pattern.
+- Setting fixed times for going to bed and waking up, which will help establish a regular sleeping pattern.

-- Ensuring sleeping environment is comfortable in terms of temperature, noise level and light.
+- Ensure the sleeping environment is comfortable in terms of temperature, noise level, and light.

-- Avoiding nicotine, alcohol and caffeine late at night.
+- Avoid nicotine, alcohol, and caffeine late at night.

 - Exercising regularly, although not for at least four hours before bed.

-- Avoiding eating heavy meals or spicy foods late at night.
+- Avoid eating heavy meals or spicy foods late at night.

-- Only using the bedroom for intimacy or sleeping.
+- Only use the bedroom for intimacy or sleeping.

-- Avoiding clock checking as this can cause frustration and prevent a person getting back to sleep.
+- Avoid checking the clock, as this can cause frustration and prevent a person from getting back to sleep.

-- Putting away or turning off any electrical devices with screens such as phones or televisions, as the light emitted from these can make the brain more alert.
+- Putting away or turning off any electronic devices with screens, such as phones or televisions, as the light emitted from these can make the brain more alert.

 Cognitive and behavioral treatment

-If a person has long-term insomnia (insomnia for more than four weeks), a doctor may recommend cognitive and behavioral therapy.
-This aims to alter any unhelpful thoughts or behaviors that might be contributing to the insomnia.
+If a person has long-term insomnia, which is defined as insomnia for more than four weeks, a doctor may recommend cognitive and behavioral therapy.
+This treatment approach aims to alter any unhelpful thoughts or behaviors that might be contributing to the patient's insomnia.

 Other behavioral therapies that may be recommended include: